halkyon/managed-k8s-terraform-examples/README.md

 ## What is this?

-A bunch of different cloud provider's managed Kubernetes offerings as examples, using [Terraform](https://www.terraform.io/) to create a cluster within it's own network, using best practises (e.g. private notes, subnets etc) as much as possible.
+A bunch of different cloud provider's managed Kubernetes offerings as examples, using [Terraform](https://www.terraform.io/) to create a cluster within it's own network, with best practises (e.g. private notes, subnets etc) as much as possible.

 ## [aks/ AKS (Microsoft Azure Kubernetes Service)](aks/)